autonity/docs.autonity.org/concepts/staking/index.md

 Staking is open - any network participant is able to purchase stake token and bond stake by [delegation](/glossary/#delegation) to validators.

+Stakers are financially rewarded by Auton [staking rewards](/concepts/staking/#staking-rewards) and [Newton inflation rewards](/concepts/staking/#newton-inflation-rewards).

 Staking rewards are distributed to [delegated](/glossary/#delegated) stake that is actively backing consensus.
 That is, to the subset of validator nodes participating in the [consensus committee](/glossary/#consensus-committee).
 Stake delegators to committee member validators receive a share of those rewards in proportion _pro rata_ to their share of the stake bonded to the committee.

+Newton inflation rewards are distributed to [participating](/glossary/#participation-rate) stake at the end of each epoch by the Newton [inflation mechanism](/glossary/#inflation-mechanism).
+The newton inflation reward is [automatically bonded](/glossary/#autobond) by the protocol to the validator nodes where [participating](/glossary/#participation-rate) Newton is staked.
+Stake delegators receive a reward in proportion to the amount of Newton they have staked.
+Newton [inflation rewards](/glossary/#inflation-rewards) accrue to all bonded stake irrespective of whether it is active in the current committee or not.

 ::: {.callout-note title="Note" collapse="false"}

 Note that in Autonity's [Penalty-Absorbing Stake (PAS)](/concepts/staking/#penalty-absorbing-stake-pas) model, validator [self-bonded](/glossary/#self-bonded) stake does _not_ result in minting of liquid newton.
-Validator revenue is derived from commission, block proposal, staking rewards on self-bonded stake, and slashing rewards.
+Validator revenue is derived from commission, block proposal, staking rewards on self-bonded stake, and accountability protocol rewards.
 See [validator economics](/concepts/validator/#validator-economics).

 :::